APNIC-Labs/draft-kskroll-sentinel/README.md

     is-ta      | return original answer  | return SERVFAIL not-ta     | return SERVFAIL         | return original answer

-   Instruction "return SERVFAIL" means that the resolver MUST set RCODE=SERVFAIL (value 2) and the ANSWER section of the DNS response

-Huston, et al.           Expires January 3, 2019                [Page 5]
+Huston, et al.            Expires March 4, 2019                 [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

-   MUST be empty, ignoring all other documents which specify content of the ANSWER section.
+   Instruction "return SERVFAIL" means that the resolver MUST set RCODE=SERVFAIL (value 2) and the ANSWER section of the DNS response MUST be empty, ignoring all other documents which specify content of the ANSWER section.